chloefrfr/Cronus/Docs/SETUP.md

 1. **[Install Dotnet 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0):**

-   - Downlaod and install the latest version of the .NET 7.0 SDK.
+   - Download and install the latest version of the .NET 7.0 SDK.
    - Verify the installation:

    ```bash